-We ensure that you receive expert legal guidance on dissolution of your civil partnership, while being supportive of your emotional needs.
+We will ensure that you receive expert legal guidance on dissolution of your civil partnership, while being supportive of your emotional needs.

 At RVS Solicitors, we ensure that those going through a dissolution of their civil partnership receive expert legal guidance, in a manner that is highly supportive of their emotional needs, and those of their children.